ocaml-community/cppo/README.md

 * `lnot` ...

-Macro identifiers can be used in place of ints as long as they expand to an int literal, e.g.:
+Macro identifiers can be used in place of ints as long as they expand to an int literal or a tuple of int literals, e.g.:

 ```ocaml
 #define one 1